liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

     Bundle-Version: 1.0.3
     Require-Capability: soy;filter:="(type=metal)"

-In addition to the standard metadata, take notice of the `Require-Capability` property.
+In addition to the standard metadata, notice the `Require-Capability` property.
 This specifies that this bundle requires modules that provide the capability `soy` with a `type` of `metal` to work.